 With a bad marriage, bad decisions, and a trail of broken family relationships behind her, she commits to moving forward with her life.
 One step at a time down the trail.

 She starts in San Diego and over many months makes the trek north despite bears, swarms of insects, bad weather, and even a lost hiking boot.
 Through sheer will, she moves across the Mojave Desert, up the state of California and Oregon all the way to Washington State.
 And over the course of those many steps, she comes to know herself in surprising new ways.

 Why I recommend it: If you’ve ever dreamed of testing your limits—just you against nature—you’ll find this a compelling read to restore your faith in new possibilities, even when the world seems against you.

-This is a great book about travel and self discovery to pack for your next outdoor adventure.
+This is a great book about travel and self-discovery to pack for your next outdoor adventure.
 Cheryl Strayed’s true grit is a testament to how the human spirit can overcome almost anything.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Chris | Explore Now or Never

 Synopsis: The Pilgrimage is a self-discovery and adventure novel written by Paulo Coelho.
 It’s one of the best books for travelers.
 The story follows Paulo’s physical and spiritual journey along the popular seven hundred kilometre Camino pilgrimage from Saint-Jean-Pied-de-Port to Santiago in Spain to complete his master training and find his sword.